 The firm provides free off-site backup emergency child care to all employees, and has a devoted room for nursing mothers and other personal uses.

-• Serving as mentors, debate coaches and judges in the firm’s efforts on behalf of Legal Outreach Inc.’s College to Law School Pipeline Diversity Program, aimed at helping minority students prepare for law school
+• Serving as mentors, debate coaches and judges in the firm’s efforts on behalf of Legal Outreach Inc.’s College to Law School Pipeline Diversity Program

 • Sponsoring mock interview programs and resume review workshops